 Ruland Uni joints

 The couplings are the same and have the same issues of maintenance and a lack of flexibility.
-This lack of flexibility added to the maintenance required to make the coupling continue to function due to the build up of heat and the grease or lubrication that is required to keep the uni joints by Ruland functioning.
+This lack of flexibility added to the maintenance required to make the coupling continue to function due to the build up of heat and the grease or lubrication that is required to keep the uni joints functioning.

 Ruland uni joints design while similar to all other Uni joints is broken into two different offerings, these couplings or universal joint regardless of type still are a 3 part design so contains bearing cross and two hubs or yokes.

 Their model range is split into two UJ-HD and UJ-HS.
 UJ-HD875 is their small u-joint, the UJ-HD1000 and UJ-HD1125 is their middle range and UJ-HD1250 and UJ-HD1500 is another middle of the road coupling, the models go up from there UJ-HD2000 and the range tops out at UJ-HD4000.